jeffAwesome/jeffAwesome2.0/_posts/2017-07-23-why-isnt-your-website-converting.markdown

 One of the most frequent questions I get asked is **"why aren't my ads bringing in more customers?".
-I"I'm getting clicks, people are coming to my website but no one is buying!"** Sound Familiar?
+"I'm getting clicks, people are coming to my website but no one is buying!"** Sound Familiar?

 There are several reasons why your website and ads might not be converting, but the one I ask most clients first is...